Special Forces Tab: Other tabs

 The Special Forces Tab is one of four permanent individual skill/marksmanship tabs (as compared to a badge) authorized for wear by the U.S. Army.
-In order of precedence on the uniform, they are the President's Hundred Tab, the Special Forces Tab, the Ranger Tab, and the Sapper Tab.
+The other authorized skill tabs are the Ranger Tab and Sapper Tab, while the President's Hundred Tab is awarded for marksmanship at the National Matches held at Camp Perry, Ohio.
 Only three may be worn at one time.
+The President's Hundred Tab is worn above the unit of assignment and below any earned skill tabs.
+There is no order of precedence among skill tabs.